 Hasuda Sunflower Project

 Hasuda Sunflower project is a community effort to increase the size and the appeal of Hasuda’s sunflower fields.
-In 2019 they planted four different types of sunflower.
+In 2019, the last time the sunflower fields were open to the public as “normal”, they planted four different types of sunflower.
 A whole 150,000 of them over 15,000 square meters.
 Making it one of the biggest sunflower fields in Saitama.
-But for 2021 they went even bigger with 200,000 sunflowers.
-In addition, as promised in 2020, they added a fifth type of sunflower to the collection.The new type is “binsento”, I am assuming in English it is probably “Vincent” as in the famous Vincent Van Gough painting “sunflowers”?
-Unfortunately, even though they prepared the fields we will not get to enjoy them in 2021.

-Even in a “regular” year, during the blooming period the fields may not be open to viewing on a rainy day.
-You can check the official Facebook page for up to date details.
-Please note, this Facebook page has not been updated yet for 2021.
-They have the most recent information on their website though.
+Please note, even in a “regular” year, during the blooming period the fields may not be open to viewing on a rainy or stormy day.

 By public transport: There is a bus that goes close to the fields, from the east exit of Hasuda station on the Tohoku (Utsunomiya) line.